Lunna: Personal life

+Lunna was once married to Puerto Rican singer Charlie Robles.
+The pair had a daughter, named Lisa Marie Robles.

-In 1983, Lunna married Ángel "Cuco" Peña, with whom she had three children, Gabriel, Juan and Ángel (they later divorced).
+In 1983, Lunna married Ángel "Cucco" Peña, with whom she had three children, Gabriel, Juan and Ángel (they later divorced).

-Her son Juan Sebastián Peña, tragically lost his life in a traffic accident.
-Lunna almost died while giving birth to her youngest child Ángel‘ Cuquito ’Peña.
+Her son, Juan Sebastián Peña, died in a traffic accident.
+Lunna almost died while giving birth to her youngest child Ángel Agustín Peña.
 The child had his cord umbilical wrapped around his neck.

-Lunna and her daughter.
-Lisa Marie Robles were among those present at the funeral home since the early hours of the day and stood next to the coffin of her first husband Charlie Robles, in 2011.
-They watched her former husband for a long time and silently left.

 Recognitions and awards

 Among the many recognitions and awards Lunna has received are the following: